"...he does not depict appearances but the forces that shape them and the possibilities they contain."

 Peter Philpott, Great Works

 Along the way the poems explore the context of the 'Paulsgrove paedophile riots' (August 2000), they go deep below ground and, although it might seem odd to some, they go Inside Mary Millington.
-Mary Millington was the UK's first shameless porn star.
+Mary Millington was the UK's first shameless hardcore porn star.
 She was a mighty goddess and we love her very much.
+She committed suicide in 1979.

 Hegemonick is not a cosy book.
 It is meant for grown up adults to read, which means that people on the 'poetry scene' probably wouldn't like it.
 If you think you might be a part of a 'poetry scene' don't read this book.